 Why should I participate in clinical trials?

 The Weight-control Information Network (WIN) is a national information service of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), part of the National Institutes of Health (NIH).
 WIN provides the general public, health professionals, and the media with science-based, up-to-date, culturally relevant materials and tips.
-Topics include healthy eating, barriers to physical activity, portion control, and eating and physical activity myths.
+Topics include how to consume healthy foods and beverages, barriers to physical activity, portion control, and eating and physical activity myths.
 Publications produced by WIN are reviewed by both NIDDK scientists and outside experts.
 Delia Smith West, Ph.D., of the Fay W. Boozman College of Public Health at the University of Arkansas for Medical Sciences, reviewed the updated version of this publication.

 This publication is not copyrighted.
 WIN encourages users of this brochure to copy and share as many copies as desired.